KNOWLEDGE BASE Government - Law In the United Kingdom

 The United Kingdom legal structure is complicated and often confusing because it was created over a 1,000 years of practice, rather than being designed from scratch.
 The United Kingdom does not have one single unified legal system, instead, there is a system for England and Wales, another for Scotland, and a third for Northern Ireland.

 In October 2009, the Supreme Court replaced the Appellate Committee of the House of Lords as the highest court in the United Kingdom.
 The 12 Justices of the Supreme Court are now explicitly separate from the government and Parliament.
-The Supreme Court hears all UK civil cases with arguable points of law of the greatest public importance and criminal cases for England, Wales, and Northern Ireland.
+The Supreme Court handles civil cases across the UK, but its criminal jurisdiction only covers England, Wales, and Northern Ireland.
+Scotland has its own separate Court of Appeal for criminal matters.
 Lower courts include magistrates and judges tasked with various roles.
 Here is more information about the different types of judges and the cases they hear.

 Legal Landscape